Germany–Somalia relations: Development assistance

 Development cooperation with Somalia resumed in 2014.
 Development aid of 350 million euros was provided until 2019, making Germany one of the largest donors to Somalia.
 In addition to economic aid, Germany is also assisting the country in building democratic and federal state structures and establishing a functioning police force.
 Germany also provides assistance to persons who have fled within the country and to Somali refugees in neighboring states.
 Projects in Somalia are supported by, among others, the Verein für Entwicklung und humanitäre Hilfe Somalias e.V. based in Wiesbaden.

 Security cooperation

 Germany is involved in various missions within the framework of the EU and the UN to improve the security situation in the country.
 It trains security forces within the framework of the EUCAP Somalia and EUTM Somalia missions and is involved in attempts to strengthen state and civil society structures in the country.
-Germany is also involved in the anti-piracy operation ATALANTA and the UN mission UNSOM.
+Germany is also involved in the anti-piracy operation ATALANTA and the United Nations Assistance Mission in Somalia (UNSOM).